Trusted Divorce Representation for LGBTQ+ Couples

 In addition to meeting the residency requirement, the only basis for filing a divorce is to state that the marriage is “irretrievably broken.”

-Ms. Lasley can help you prepare a “Petition for Dissolution of Marriage” and file it with the Hillsborough County Clerk of the Circuit Court located at 800 E. Twiggs Street.
-The petition is an important legal document that outlines your specific requests as it pertains to the issues relevant in your case such as asset division, debt allocation, spousal maintenance/alimony, child custody of minor children, and child support.
+Ms. Lasley can help you prepare a “Petition for Dissolution of Marriage” and file it with the appropriate County Clerk of the Circuit Court.
+The petition is an important legal document that outlines your specific requests as it pertains to the issues relevant in your cases such as asset division, debt allocation, spousal maintenance/alimony, child custody of minor children, and child support.

 Serve Papers Upon Spouse